China's 'office chef' a hit with online foodies

 Dilian said his favourite video shows her dismantling a computer processing unit and using the metal shell with a candle inside to cook a Chinese pancake.

 "She always has something new in the video.
-Sometimes it makes he laugh so hard," he said.
+Sometimes it makes me laugh so hard," he said.

 Dilian was among a group of hardcore fans who lined up to meet Ms. Yeah at the FanFest, where she performed a live show.